-Facebook announced to invest Rs 43,574 crore into Jiomart which is a subsidiary of the Reliance Retail Limited.
-Facebook will use the WhatsApp as a platform to help customer to directly place an order.
+Facebook announced to invest Rs 43,574 crore into Jiomart which is a subsidiary of Reliance Retail Limited.
+Facebook will use WhatsApp as a platform to help customers directly place an order.
 The deal will make Facebook’s commitment to boost the growth of Indian entrepreneurship.

 Mukesh Ambani, chairman and managing director of the Reliance Industries Ltd, said, “When Reliance launched Jio in 2016 we were driven by the dream of INDIA’S DIGITAL SARVODAYA – India’s Inclusive Digital Rise to improve the quality of life of every single Indian and to propel India as the world’s leading Digital Society.

 Reliance welcomes Facebook for our long-term partnership to grow and transform the digital ecosystem of India which will help the Indian shop owners.

 The partnership between Jio and Facebook will help to light Prime Minister Narendra Modi’s ‘Digital India’ and would transform India digitally.